sthenic/lins/doc/_source/configuration.rst

 section title, the style's ``name`` is expected.
 Additionally, ``default`` keyword may be used to select this as the *default style*.
 Unless another style is specified using the ``--style`` option, the default style will automatically be selected when invoking the tool.
+Additionally, you are able to overwrite the default specifier and assign this property to another style by setting the ``LINS_DEFAULT_STYLE`` :ref:`environment variable <cfg_env>`.

 .. literalinclude:: lins.cfg
     :language: cfg